University of Iowa: Football

 Iowa's football team is one of the most financially valuable college programs in the country.
-They have won 11 Big Ten championships and claim a share of the 1921, 1922, 1956, 1958 and 1960 national championships.
+They have won 11 Big Ten championships and claim 5 national championships.
 The program has produced 10 members of the College Football Hall of Fame, 27 consensus first-team All-Americans, 5 members of the Pro Football Hall of Fame and 245 NFL Draft Picks.
-The team is currently coached by Kirk Ferentz, who has completed his 21st year following coach Hayden Fry, who coached the previous 20 seasons.
+The team is currently coached by Kirk Ferentz, who has completed his 23rd year following coach Hayden Fry, who coached the previous 20 seasons.

 Field hockey

 Iowa's field hockey team is the most successful women's team at the university, winning the 1986 national championship.
 They have won 13 conference titles and have made 11 Final Four appearances in the 33-year history of the NCAA tournament, despite field hockey not being a high school sport in Iowa.
 The program has produced 85 All-Americans and 13 Olympians.
 The program is currently coached by Lisa Celluci.